Scooby-Doo: Television films, reruns, and direct-to-video films

 These first four direct-to-video films differed from the original series format by placing the characters in plots with a darker tone and pitting them against actual supernatural forces.
 Scooby-Doo on Zombie Island, featured the original 1969 gang, reunited after years of being apart, fighting voodoo-worshiping cat creatures in the Louisiana bayou.
 Scooby-Doo! and the Witch's Ghost featured an author (voice of Tim Curry) returning to his Massachusetts hometown with the gang, to find out that an event is being haunted by the author's dead ancestor Sarah, who was an actual witch.
 The Witch's Ghost introduced a goth rock band known as The Hex Girls, who became recurring characters in the Scooby-Doo franchise.

 Scooby-Doo and the Cyber Chase was the final production made by the Hanna-Barbera studio, which was absorbed into parent company Warner Bros.
 Animation following William Hanna's death in 2001.
 Warner Animation continued production of the direct-to-video series while also producing new Scooby-Doo series for television.

-The direct-to-video productions continued to be produced concurrently with at least one entry per year.
+The direct-to-video productions continued to be produced concurrently with at least one entry per year through to 2023.
 Two of these entries, Scooby-Doo! and the Legend of the Vampire and Scooby-Doo! and the Monster of Mexico (both 2003) were produced in a retro-style reminiscent of the original series, and featured Heather North and Nicole Jaffe as the voices of Daphne and Velma, respectively.
 Later entries produced between 2004 and 2009 were done in the style of What's New, Scooby-Doo, using that show's voice cast.
 Entries from 2010 on use the original 1969 designs and feature Matthew Lillard as the voice of Shaggy, the character Lillard portrayed in the live-action theatrical Scooby-Doo films.
 Two Scooby-Doo! movies were released in 2016, named Lego Scooby-Doo!
 Haunted Hollywood and Scooby-Doo! and WWE: Curse of the Speed Demon.